-- 1. This report represents an analysis of the progress that St. Vincent and the Grenadines' (SVG) has made with regard to correcting the deficiencies that were identified by the IMF in its Third Detailed Assessment Report (DAR), since the last follow-up report in October 2013.
-This is the eight follow-up report and it is based on the information that SVG provided to the Secretariat in February and April, 2014.
-Pursuant to the November 2013 Plenary decision, SVG would remain on enhanced follow-up and would be given six (6) additional months to enact pending legislation and report to the May 2014 Plenary. - 2.
+- 1. This report represents an analysis of the progress that St. Vincent and the Grenadines' (SVG) has made with regard to correcting the deficiencies that were identified by the IMF in its Third Detailed Assessment Report (DAR), since the last follow-up report in May 2014.
+This is the ninth follow-up report and it is based on the information that SVG provided to the Secretariat on August 29th, 2014.
+Pursuant to the May 2014 Plenary decision, SVG would remain on enhanced follow-up and report back to the November 2014 Plenary. - 2.
 SVG received ratings of PC and NC on eight (8) of the sixteen (16) Core and Key Recommendations respectively as follows: